 UNT requires doctoral students to complete 72 hours of graduate work beyond the bachelor's degree or 54 hours of graduate work beyond a master's degree.
-Doctoral students are required to pass qualifying examinations in two areas chosen from algebra, complex analysis, real analysis, and topology.
+Doctoral students are required to pass qualifying examinations in two areas, chosen from algebra, applied mathematics, complex analysis, probability & statistics, real analysis, and topology.
 The departmental provisions concerning the qualifying examinations may be found in the Qualifying Examination Policy.
-Students must also demonstrate proficiency in a foreign language, write a dissertation, and take a final comprehensive oral examination, which is primarily a defense of the dissertation.
+Students must write a dissertation and take a final comprehensive oral examination, which is primarily a defense of the dissertation.
 More information and the precise degree requirements for a Ph.D. may be found in the UNT Graduate Catalog.

 Master of Science

 Students pursuing an M.S. degree take 36 hours of approved course work, including at least 15 hours from the year-long graduate sequences in algebra, analysis, and topology.
-Students are also required to demonstrate a proficiency in computer programming equivalent to that acquired in a 6-hour introductory course and to either make a formal presentation of a master's project or take a final oral examination.
+Students are required to make a formal presentation of a Master's project.
 More information and the precise degree requirements for an M.S. may be found in the UNT Graduate Catalog.

 Master of Arts

-The M.A. degree requires 30 hours and master's thesis.
+The M.A. degree requires 30 hours and Master's thesis.
 M.A. students take 24 hours of approved course work and 6 hours of thesis.
 At least 15 of the required 24 hours must be from the year-long graduate sequences in algebra, analysis, and topology.
-In addition, students must demonstrate foreign language proficiency and defend their thesis at a final oral examination.
+Students must defend their thesis in a final oral examination.
 More information and the precise degree requirements for an M.A. may be found in the UNT Graduate Catalog.

 Students must file an approved degree plan with the Graduate School after completing 18 SCH (typically the first year of enrollment).
 Below are the degree plan templates; please see the Graduate Advisor or Graduate Administrator with any questions.